PSEO Student Eligibility Requirements

 High school seniors must rank in the top 1/2 of their high school class OR score above the 50th percentile on a nationally standardized, norm-referenced test.

-Juniors or seniors who do not meet admission requirements are asked to submit a letter of recommendation from a high school counselor or teacher.
-Students must also submit a two-page, typed, double-spaced essay using 12 point font, or participate in a formal interview explaining why they are interested in the PSEO program and what they can contribute to it.
+Seniors who do not meet admission requirements are eligible to take one career and technical course if the MCA Reading score has been met.
+Students also have the option to participate in a formal interview explaining why they are interested in the PSEO program and what they can contribute to it to be considered for admission to PSEO.

 Follow Steps to Become a PSEO Student